fabrician/dynamic-variable-provider/README.md

 Required 3rd Libraries before Build
 --------------------------------------
-* Download SilverFabricSDK.jar from Silver Fabric 5.5, copy it to the current Directory.
+* Download SilverFabricSDK.jar from Silver Fabric 5.5, copy it to the current directory.
 See property "fabric-location" in the pom.xml

 Build
 --------------------------------------